Click on any of the following links for guidance in applying to UNG:

 - A person’s legal residence is her/his permanent dwelling place.
 It is the place where she/he is generally understood to reside with the intent of remaining there indefinitely and returning there when absent.
 There must be a concurrence of actual residence and of intent to remain to acquire a legal residency in order to qualify for in-state tuition.

 - Applicants who have been denied in-state status for the purpose of paying tuition and fees may appeal this decision by completing an application for in-state tuition.
-Students must complete the application for in-state tuition and submit all required documentation no later than seven working days prior to registration to be considered for in-state tuition.
-Students who do not submit all requested documentation will not be considered for in-state tuition classification.
+Students must complete the application for in-state tuition and submit all required documentation by the following deadlines: Fall - August 1; Spring - January 1; Summer - May 1.
+Students who do not submit all requested documentation by the posted deadline will not be considered for in-state tuition classification.

 - Under the constitution and laws of Georgia, the Board of Regents of the University System of Georgia was created to govern, control, and manage a system of public institutions providing quality higher education for the benefit of Georgia citizens.
 The state, in turn, receives substantial benefit from individuals who are attending or who have attended these institutions through their significant contributions to the civic, political, economic, and social advancement of the citizens of the State of Georgia.
 Because the overwhelming proportion of financial support for the operation of the public institutions of higher education in Georgia comes from the citizens through the payment of taxes, the determination of whether a student is classified as a resident or a non-resident of the state for the purpose of payment of tuition and fees becomes a significant matter.
 The tuition paid by in-state students covers only about one-fourth of the total cost of their education in the University System.
 Therefore, Georgia taxpayers are contributing three-fourths of the necessary funds to provide quality education for the citizens of the state.